App Builders 2017 - Conference Review

 - Lorica Claesson talked about how to use animations for a better user experience.
 Among other things, she argued that costs for animations should be included in estimations so that there is a budget to delight the users.
 We periscoped her talk for the Apps with love designers back at the office - they liked it allot!

-- Dennis Pilarinos gave a talk about "Putting together the best CI workflow for mobile apps"
+- Dennis Pilarinos gave a talk about "Putting together the best CI workflow for mobile apps".
+See one of his insightful slides above: Developers and users working together to build great applications.

 - Adrian Kosmaczewski gave a very entertaining talk titled “Developer's Guide To Migrate Across Galaxies”.
 Check out his slides!